Shopify/maintenance_tasks/README.md

 ### Writing tests for a Task with parameters

 Tests for tasks with parameters need to instatiate the task class in order to assign attributes.
-Once the task instance it setup, you may test `#process` normally.
+Once the task instance is setup, you may test `#process` normally.

 ```ruby
 # test/tasks/maintenance/update_posts_via_params_task_test.rb